Event Time: 22 February (all day) - 23 February (morning till 1pm) 2021

 To register your interest and for more information, please contact Dr Raffaele Pernice, Project Director and Co-convener of the History and Theory of the Built Environment Research Cluster, at email@example.com

-Sponsored and supported by UNSW Built Environment and The Japan Foundation Program for Intellectual Exchange Conferences 2020
+Sponsored and supported by UNSW School of Built Environment and The Japan Foundation Program for Intellectual Exchange Conferences 2020